Early Years Foundation Stage

 Creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

-The curriculum we will provide, meets the requirements set out in the revised EYFS syllabus and focuses on developing the children’s skills in line with the Early Learning Goals.
-Our school will fully support the principle that young children learn through play and by engaging in well-planned, structured activities.
+The curriculum we provide meets the requirements set out in the statutory framework for the early years foundation stage and focuses on developing the children’s skills in line with the Early Learning Goals.
+Our school fully supports the principle that young children learn through play and by engaging in well-planned, structured activities.

-Teaching in the Reception class builds on the prior experiences of the children in nursery.
+Teaching in Reception builds on the prior experiences of the children in Nursery.
 During the EYFS, the adults within the setting continually make observations of the children’s progress in order to inform future planning and “next steps” for each child.
 This is shared with parents.